-Taskbar Thumbnail Preview is one of the most useful and interesting features offered by Windows 10.
+Taskbar Thumbnail Preview is one of the most useful and interesting features offered by Windows 11 and Windows 10.
 This feature displays a tiny preview in the form of a small thumbnail image of the open windows programs when you hover over the application icon on the taskbar.

 Unquestionably, this feature has been very handy, but for some users, it proved out to be a nuisance.
 This is because of the increased number of accidents that occur when the mouse hovers over a task and opens an unwanted program fortuitously.
 This is one reason many users prefer to even disable this feature.

-There are three different ways to disable or enable taskbar thumbnail preview on Windows 10:
+There are three different ways to turn on or turn off taskbar thumbnail preview on Windows 11/10:

 - Using Group Policy editor